-The Court has granted CCAA protection for an initial period of 10-days, which may be extended for a period that the Court deems appropriate.
+The Court has granted CCAA protection for an initial period of 30-days, which may be extended for a period that the Court deems appropriate.
 The Company will work to complete its restructuring in a timely fashion, though there is no standard timeframe for the duration of CCAA proceedings.
-At this time, we do not know how long the proceedings will take to complete.
-We will provide further updates as appropriate.